Bro (novel): Plot summary

 The protagonist is a young boy named Alexander growing up with a well-off family in Ukraine.
-Around 1918 when he turned 10 the Russian civil war forced him and his family to leave their home in hopes of trying to escape to Warsaw but they were hit by artillery fire and killed his father, brother, and uncle.
-The protagonist ends up living with an aunt in Moscow and attending college there.
-His aunt ends up being arrested at which point the protagonist abandons the apartment they were living in and has already dropped out of college.
-The protagonist decides to go on an expedition to find the Tungus meteorite which happened to strike earth the same day he was born.
+Around 1918, when he turned 10, the Russian civil war forced him and his family to leave their home in hopes of trying to escape to Warsaw, but they were hit by artillery fire which killed his father, brother, and uncle.

+The protagonist ends up living with an aunt in Moscow, and attending college there.
+His aunt ends up being arrested, at which point the protagonist abandons the apartment they were living in, and has already dropped out of college.
+The protagonist decides to go on an expedition to find the Tungus meteorite, which happened to strike earth the same day he was born.

 During this expedition, the protagonist abandons the group and makes a spiritual connection with the meteorite which he describes as "Ice".
 The Ice tells the protagonist that he is a member of the brotherhood of the light, his name is Bro, and he must go out into the world and find the rest of 23,000 members.The brotherhood of the light created the universe but made one mistake which was earth.
 People and animals are disrupting the universe and the 23,000 want to come together to destroy the earth and restore order to the universe.
 The protagonist immediately sets out to accomplish this goal.

 Characters

-Bro-The protagonist of the story.
+Bro - The protagonist of the story.
 Originally named Alexander Snegirev, he was born June 30, 1908, the same day that the meteor reached the Earth.
 During his childhood, he develops a fascination with astronomy and, after dropping out of college, is given an opportunity to search for the meteor that fell the day he was born.
 During this trip, he finds the ice from the meteor and falls, striking his chest, and awakens with a new identity.
 His heart tells him that his new name is Bro and his goal is to unite all 23,000 of his brothers and sisters of the Light.

-Fer-The first sister that Bro awakens using a hammer constructed from the ice.
+Fer - The first sister that Bro awakens using a hammer constructed from the ice.
 She and Bro often have a very strong connection, referred to as the heart magnet, which helps them find their other brothers and sisters.
 Together, they are the only ones who are able to distinguish between average people and their siblings.

-Ep-The first brother, who is awakened by both Bro and Fer.
+Ep - The first brother, who is awakened by both Bro and Fer.

-Ig- Originally named Deribas.
+Ig - Originally named Deribas.
 He was part of an illegal group of the Russian Social-Democratic Workers' Party and later became an ambassador of the OGPU, the predecessor of the KGB.
 Due to his position, he is able to help Bro and their siblings adapt to human life by providing them with jobs.

-Khram-One of the successors of Fer and Bro.
+Khram - One of the successors of Fer and Bro.
 Like her two siblings, she has a seeing heart.
 At the end of the novel, she must travel east to find her other half - the other sibling with the ability to find the members of the Light.